jalairson/WGU--D287-java-frameworks-PA/readme!.txt

 •   Modify the code to enforce that the inventory is between or at the minimum and maximum value.

-- added minimum and maximum inventory to part domain in [Part.java] (lines 33 - 38 & lines 60 - 83) -
+- added minimum and maximum inventory to part domain in [Part.java] (lines 33 - 38 & lines 60 - 83) including constructor with min and max -

-- added minimum and maximum values to sample inventory via web browser [jdbc:h2:file:~/spring-boot-h2-db102] -
+- edited [BootStrapData.java] sample inventory to include min and max inventory values (lines 56 - 122) -

 - added minimum and maximum inventory as fields in [InHousePartForm.html] (lines 26 -30) & [OutsourcedPartForm.html] (lines 27 -31) -